tc39/notes/meetings/2022-03/mar-30.md

 JSC: To clarify that it would not make it, it would not make it impossible.
 It would make it more expensive because we will then have to ahead for any parentheses after the first parenthesized expression, following the at sign rather than only having to check right after only the parenthesized expression following the at sign.
 Does that make sense?
 Otherwise, we might have to bring in some cover grammars or something like that.
 Whereas right now, we don't need any cover grammars or whatever to distinguish between a decorator versus a function call on the topic.

-CHG: I guess one other option would also be to disallow this for pipe in general, and require you to parentheses the at, if you want to, it involved with the pipe Champion, group probably would be strongly against that.
+KHG: I guess one other option would also be to disallow this for pipe in general, and require you to parentheses the at, if you want to, it involved with the pipe Champion, group probably would be strongly against that.
 I know TAB is against special casing that requires parenthization of the topic reference.
 Really.
 This isn't, it's not like this allowing.
 This makes it impossible to distinguish.
 It just makes it more expensive.

 WH: Okay, I'm getting very uncomfortable with the overload of `@` between these two proposals.

-CHG: All right, that's fair, but I don't think it matters for this proposal or this change.
+KHG: All right, that's fair, but I don't think it matters for this proposal or this change.
 So I'll take it as consensus like I said before to continue with that path to ban this form.

 WH: Yes, that's fine.

-CHG: Okay.
+KHG: Okay.
 So the last one is, should we allow private fields in decorators?
 This is like a very not common use case.
 I can't think of a single time when anybody would really want to do this.
 But as JHD pointed out and few other people just seems odd to not allow it given we're allowing we're allowing any static, not dynamic expression like just public property name, so might well as allow private names.
 Is there any opposition to including this? [silence]

 RPR: okay, so here's no response.
 Then we are including private names.

 MM: I just wanted to interject a question.
 Is there anything non-obvious about the semantics of it?
 Is there anything about the semantics including private here?
 That we should be aware of?

-CHG Nope, they would generally work just like public Fields, it would access the value and then attempt to apply it as a decorator function.
+KHG: Nope, they would generally work just like public Fields, it would access the value and then attempt to apply it as a decorator function.
 Just the same as a public value.
 It just would be accessing it on like if it was a static private field, it would be accessing it on the class, all the same restrictions around private Fields, apply here.
 You would still only be able to use the private field within the class where the private field was defined etcetera. okay,

 KG: and in particular, you can already put a private field there, just by wrapping the whole method chain in parentheses.
 This just allows you to omit the parentheses.